euwbah/MuseLang/README.md

 (Also I do know Sonic Pi exists, but it's technically not 'for the Musician' either, as it doesn't support MIDI out of the box.)

-Inspired by the robustness of Tidal's patterns, the simplicity of Sonic Pi, and the straightforwardness of Wulfcode.
+Inspired by the robustness of Tidal's patterns, the simplicity of Sonic Pi, the straightforwardness of Wulfcode, and the elegance of a lisp.

 Here are some of my brainstorms, TODOs and other thoughts while I code this behemoth (at least it is to me...)

-Platform:
+Platforms:
 Java FX for GUI
 javax.sound.midi for MIDI
-(Hopefully I can create my out simple code highlighter/indenter thingy so I don't have to learn more APIs :P) (oh wait yes I can!)

 ###Current Thoughts:
 - Syntax